-Greeter/Customer Service Associate -- greet customers as they come in the store, help them find specific items, explain store policies, answer the phone.
+Customer Service Associate: greet customers and help find items, explain store policies, answer the phone.

 If you have related experience or if you’re willing to learn, you will make an excellent addition to the ReStore team!
 We are looking for individuals who would like to lend a hand, enjoy working with others and have flexibility that they can volunteer between two and six hours at a time.

 Doing academic or court-ordered community service?

 Habitat Wake is a non-profit organization and volunteering with our organization can fulfill most community service requirements.

 Students (age 18 or older) who need volunteer hours as part of their curriculum can earn them at any of our ten ReStores.

-Court-ordered community service hours can be completed at the ReStores in Raleigh, Cary, Apex, Fuquay, Wake Forest, Glenwood Ave., and Durham-Chapel Hill after attending a mandatory orientation session.
+Court-ordered community service hours can be completed at the ReStores in Raleigh, Cary, Apex, Fuquay, Wake Forest, Glenwood Ave., Clayton, and Durham-Chapel Hill after attending a mandatory orientation session.
 We accurately track your hours and provide you with the paperwork needed to certify your completion of any required service.
 We do not accept community service volunteers with violent or sexual offenses.

 We hold half-hour mandatory orientation sessions at each store location each week, although it is best to call ahead and speak with the manager to confirm that they are able to accommodate you.
 You must attend the mandatory orientation session at the store in which you plan on completing your service hours.
 You cannot begin any community service hours until you have attended an orientation session.